peteamiri/Tutorials/SalesForce/CertNote2.md

 # 1. Describe the components of the company profile

-Use the Company Information page in Setup to track what’s important about your company’s organization in Salesforce.
+Use the Company Information page in Setup to track what’s important about your company’s organization in SalesForce.
 You can also manage your licenses and entitlements.
-This page contains the information that was provided when your company signed up with Salesforce.
+This page contains the information that was provided when your company signed up with SalesForce.

 when setting the Company Information the following sections are avaiavle on the page;

 ![Admin Menu](./image/Company_Setup_Page.PNG)

 ## 1.1 Organization details:
+The following is the organization information;

+* Organization Name,
+* Primary Contact,
+* Default locale,
+* default language,
+* currency locale,
-Organization Name, Primary Contact, Default locale, default language, currency locale, used data / File Space, API requests, Salesforce.com organization ID.
+* used data / File Space,
+* API requests,
+* SalesForce.com organization ID.

 ![Admin Menu](./image/Company_Information_Section.PNG)

 ### 1.2 User licenses :

 A user license determines the baseline of features that the user can access.
 Every user must have exactly one user license.
 You assign user permissions for data access through a profile and optionally one or more permission sets.

 ![Admin Menu](./image/User_Licenses_Section.PNG)

-( Salesforce, Salesforce platform, Force.com, Knowledge Only, Chatter Free, Chatter external, Chatter only/plus,  Customer portal, Partner)
+The followings are the user licenses;

+* SalesForce,
+* SalesForce platform,
+* Force.com,
+* Knowledge Only,
+* Chatter Free,
+* Chatter external,
+* Chatter only/plus,
+* Customer portal,
+* Partner

 ### 1.3 Permission Set Licence

 ![Admin Menu](./image/Permision_Set_Licenses.PNG)

 A permission set is a convenient way to assign users specific settings and permissions to use various tools and functions.
 Permission set licenses incrementally entitle users to access features that are not included in their user licenses.

 Users can be assigned any number of permission set licenses.

 ### 1.4 Feature licenses :